Light mass window of lepton portal dark matter: Constraints on the extra scalars

 \subsection{A simple extension without large quartic couplings}

 In our setup, one additional scalar needs to be as light as DM to achieve the DM thermal production.
 As discussed above, however, the large quartic coupling in the scalar potential is required to obtain both light $H$ and heavy $H^{\pm}$.
-This large coupling is faced with the low scale Landau pole and the sizable deviation of the Higgs signal strength $R_{\gamma\gamma}$.
-Here, we propose a simple extension to resolve the problem and realize the light neutral scalar.
+This large coupling is faced with the low scale Landau pole.
+Here, we propose a simple extension to resolve the Landau-pole problem while realizing the light neutral scalar.

 In order to avoid such a large coupling, we can extend the model by introducing a real singlet scalar $S$.
 The mass of $S$ is set around the DM mass, while $H$ can be as heavy as $H^\pm$.
 The Yukawa coupling between $S$ and $\psi$ is induced via the mass mixing between $S$ and $H$, so that $S$ is required to be $Z_2$-odd.
 In this case, the following term, \beq - \Delta {\cal L} = A_S \, \Phi^\dagger \Phi_\nu S + h.c. \eeq is allowed in the Lagrangian.
 When $\Phi$ obtains the non-vanishing VEV, the mass mixing between the $H$ and $S$ is generated.
 The mass matrix is given by \beq - {\cal L} \supset \frac{1}{2}